 Teachers with a bad credit history should avoid loans during financial hardship.
 Borrowing additional money is rarely the answer when you struggle to pay your bills on time.

-Some educators can turn their adversity into debt reduction because the steady paycheck from tenured positions makes them ideal candidates for consolidation programs.
+Some educators can turn their adversity into debt reduction because their steady paychecks from tenured positions make them ideal candidates for consolidation programs.

 Lenders are often willing to forgive a significant portion of your unsecured debt (not student loans) when they fear financial hardship will lead to bankruptcy.